grochochotowski/shop-system/Readme.md

 #Shop system
-This is my project just to practise programming in react and .NET Idea came from my job for 2 year - I have been working as shop assistant in 4F and I really don't like the system that we got there. ;)
+This is my project just to practise programming in react and .NET

 App made with ReactJS and .NET